Rock That 4C Natural Hair Type!

 Hair typing has become the universal code in describing, characterizing, and learning how to care for 4C natural hair.

-Product companies have even capitalized off of the idea that hair typing can aid in choosing the right hair products.
+Product companies have even capitalized on the idea that hair typing can aid in choosing the right hair products.

 With experience in working with all textures, being a Natural Hair Stylist, I would have to disagree with the product companies.